ResearchObject/ro-crate-py/README.md

 cd test/test-data/ro-crate-galaxy-sortchangecase
 ```

-This directory is already an ro-crate.
+This directory is already an RO-Crate.
 Delete the metadata file to get a plain directory tree:

 ```bash
 rm ro-crate-metadata.json